 Back in the old days, when replacing one of these things cost up to $100, we used to adjust the tiny screws that aligned the laser beam in the hope that it would start to read reliably again. (with varying degrees of success).
 Sometimes just cleaning the dust off with a tiny brush or soft cloth or even a cotton bud dipped in Isopropyl Alcohol was enough.
 That's still worth trying - but don't use the Isopropyl for medicinal purposes or the main thing that will go out of alignment will be your brain cells...

-These days, as they now cost less than $40, the most reliable and economical method is to REPLACE the drive.
+These days, as they now cost less than $40, the most economical method is to REPLACE the drive.
 It's a very simple process in most cases.
 Take the two sides off your computer case, unscrew the small screws that hold it in to the case (usually on BOTH sides), carefully detach the two cables that connect it to the motherboard (power and data) and slide it out of the case.
-Some cases need the front panel removed to get it out!
+Some cases need the front panel removed!